 Research Briefs are scholarly manuscripts describing original research, rigorous analyses, or brief systematic reviews germane to the broad disciplines of family medicine and primary care education in the United States and other nations.

-Letters to the editor must be brief (500 words or less), written in professionally appropriate parlance, and referenced appropriately (maximum 5 references).
+Letters to the Editor must be brief (500 words or less), written in professionally appropriate parlance, and referenced appropriately (maximum five references).
 Letters to the Editor may not include tables or figures, unless requested by the editor.

 Occasionally, the editor may request, invite, or call for review articles, commentaries, or editorials.
-These will, in all cases, be invited by the editor, and will in all cases be submitted for editorial or peer review as appropriate.
+In all cases, these will be invited by the editor, and will be submitted for editorial or peer review as appropriate.

 - All submissions to PRiMER should be composed in Microsoft Word in a manner consistent with the uniform instructions for authors as published in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: www.icmje.org.

 - Authors should only be listed on the title page.